 It is important to mark defensive shots correctly during regular weekly League play and during National Tournaments.
 If scores are properly marked from day one of the session until the National Tournaments, disqualification would not be an issue.
 Marking defensive shots does not hurt the honest player.
 Be leery of players who argue against marking defensive shots!

 Most importantly, you must score the game as YOU see it.
 Sandbagging is the unethical practice of keeping one’s skill level lower than it should be by missing balls or even by losing on purpose.
 If all deliberate misses (defensive shots) were marked, there would not be successful sandbagging.
 It is usually quite obvious when a player is sandbagging.
 Occasionally, a coach can be heard telling his player to miss a few times to run the innings up.
 It is important to report this type of behavior.
 In order for sandbagging to take place, BOTH players/teams must fail to follow the rules.
 The shooter must deliberately cheat, and his/her opponent must fail to mark the deliberate misses on the scoresheet.

 Each team has two opportunities to certify their team’s skill levels.
-A team can change their skill levels on a certification notice sent to each Team Captain prior to the start of the National event.
-Secondly, each member of a team has the opportunity to adjust their skill level when registering for the National event.
+A team can change their skill levels on a certification notice sent to each Team Captain prior to the start of the Championship event.
+Secondly, each member of a team has the opportunity to adjust their skill level when registering for the Championship event.
 If you think the skill level on your team roster does not reflect your true playing ability, you can safeguard against disqualification by raising it to reflect your true playing ability.
 If you are on the roster as a SL4, but you consider yourself a SL5 it is important for you to make the adjustment to a SL5 on the Team Certification Statement.
 You can have your skill level raised anytime during the session by calling your League Operator.

 Two examples of disqualification are described below.
 In both instances, teams were not marking defensive shots and did not certify their true playing ability: